Amy Lee: 1994–present: Evanescence

 Following several solo projects by Lee from 2014 to 2017, including film scoring, and Evanescence's resumed touring in 2015, the band worked on their fourth studio album, Synthesis, released in 2017.
 Synthesis is an album of orchestral and electronica re-recordings of the band's previous material in addition to two new songs and instrumentals.
 The album's release was followed by the Synthesis Live concert tour in which the band performed with a live orchestra for the first time.

 In April 2020, Lee announced the release date of Evanescence's fifth album, The Bitter Truth.
 In a Q&A with Forbes in May 2020, Lee mentioned that the "image and idea" of the band from the early days was "something that combined multiple dramas, from the dramatic to the rock to the classical to the score", and that although many things have changed since, the "idea that started this whole thing is still there".
 Four songs from the album were released as singles throughout 2020 and 2021 during the COVID-19 pandemic, while a virtual live-streamed show was performed by the band from their recording base at Rock Falcon Studio, Nashville, in December 2020.
 The album was released on March 26, 2021.

+The band's sixth studio album, Sanctuary, was released on June 5, 2026.